Mrteller/ProofOfConcept/README.md

 # Proof of concept
-This repo is intended to serve a collection of projects which implement various interesting concepts.
+This repo is intended to serve as a collection of projects which implement various interesting concepts.